Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

 ```

 ### Google Cloud
-You could use any cloud service to get data but the one I'm most familiar with is google cloud and particularly bigquery.
+You could use any cloud service to get data but the one I'm personally most familiar with is google's cloud services and particularly bigquery.
 This is virtually the same as querying from a database with the key difference being that the database is hosted on a cloud server instead of locally.

 ```python
 #Python Code